High-speed steam engine: Enclosed crankcase splash lubrication

-Splash lubrication: Lubrication of the first high-speed engines, such as the Ideal (an open-crank horizontal engine), were lubricated by a development of the oil cup systems previously widespread on medium-speed stationary engines.
-Oil cups and multi-point lubricators could oil shaft bearings well enough and a single sight-glass could be observed by even the most careless engine driver or oiler.
+Lubrication of the first high-speed engines, such as the Ideal (an open-crank horizontal engine), were lubricated by a development of the oil cup systems previously widespread on medium-speed stationary engines.
+Oil cups and multi-point lubricators could oil shaft bearings well enough and a single sight-glass could be observed by the engine driver or oiler.
 The difficulty was that on high-speed engines, oilers could no longer be mounted on moving parts, such as the crosshead or connecting rod.
-Any oil reservoir here would be churned around by the movement and such a necessarily small reserve might also be inadequate incapacity for an engine doing so much work in a small space.
+Any oil reservoir here would be churned around by the movement and such a necessarily small reserve might also be inadequate in capacity for an engine doing so much work in a small space.
 More care was thus given to the thoroughness of oiling, and moving parts such as the crankpin were fed by drillings through the crankshaft from oil supplies that were rotating but not moving, such as the main bearings.
 Centrifugal force was also used to distribute the oil.
 It was usual that high-speed engines would have only one or two lubricators, so that engine tending was a simpler task and less prone to breakdowns from simple carelessness and running a lubricator dry.

 Single-acting engines

 As speeds increased, the high-speed engine evolved towards its developed form of the multi-cylinder vertical engine with an enclosed crankcase.
 There was also a tendency to use single-acting pistons.
-This had two advantages, the lubrication could be provided by a generous 'splash' system within the crankcase that also helped with cooling, and secondly that the forces in a single-acting engine always act in the same way, as a compression force along the piston rod and connecting rod.
+This had two advantages; the lubrication could be provided by a generous 'splash' system within the crankcase that also helped with cooling, and secondly that the forces in a single-acting engine always act in the same way, as a compression force along the piston rod and connecting rod.
 This meant that even if a bearing's clearances were relatively slack, the bearing was always held tight.
 Slack, and thus free-running, bearings could be accepted.
 An example of such an engine would be the twin-cylinder Westinghouse engines.
 These engines used a trunk piston, as used for internal combustion engines today, where there is no separate crosshead and the gudgeon pin of the connecting rod is moved up within the piston itself.
 This provides a very compact layout, but obviously requires a single-acting piston.
 The main crankshaft bearings of this engine were provided with separate oilers that drained into the crankcase sump.
 It was recognised that the crankcase oil would become contaminated with water from condensed steam and blow-by from the pistons.
 A valve was provided for draining this collected condensate off from beneath the oil in the bottom of the deep sump.